 Answer: One year from the accident.
-You can get benefits for three years but you have to initiate a claim within one year.
+You can get benefits for three years but must initiate a claim within one year.

 Question: How do I appeal a denial of benefits?

-Answer: You file a lawsuit against the insurer.
-You can also consider making a claim with the Maryland Insurance Administration.
-But our lawyers have found that making an MIA claim is not worth the effort in most cases.
+Answer: You can file a lawsuit against the insurer or consider making a claim with the Maryland Insurance Administration.
+However, our lawyers have found that making an MIA claim is not usually worth the effort.
 A PIP lawsuit gets the insurance company’s attention faster.

-Question: Assuming I make a timely claim, how long can I get the treatment that may be covered by my personal injury protection?
+Question: Assuming I make a timely claim, how long can I get the treatment my personal injury protection may cover?